Plug & Play DEI Programming

 Materials:

-Paper, pencils/pens, markers, whiteboard or large pads of paper to take notes during the discussion.
+In-person: Paper, pencils/pens, markers, whiteboard or large pads of paper to take notes during the discussion.
 The facilitator should have the materials set up prior to the beginning of the session.
 The facilitator should also have paper copies of some of the Implicit Bias tests or a method to show a few of the tests using electronic means (laptop and projector, etc.).

 Virtual: File/screen sharing capability, audio sharing, video sharing.
 Facilitator may need to tell participants to have writing utensils and paper ready for any activities.
 The facilitator should also have a method to show a few of the tests using electronic means (share screen via Zoom).